Ikaguia/FoundryVTT-BetterRolls5e/README.md

 ![](https://cdn.discordapp.com/attachments/513918036919713802/635495803787542559/unknown.png)

 ### Macro Support
 - Macro support!
-Try dragging and dropping an item, spell, or feat from your character sheet onto the macro hotbar!
+Try dragging and dropping an item, power, or feat from your character sheet onto the macro hotbar!
 - Script macros are also intuitive enough to be entered manually.
 - Try `BetterRolls.quickRoll("Shortbow");` on a creature with an item named "Shortbow", or `BetterRolls.quickRollByName("Sharon", "Shortbow");` to fire Sharon's shortbow.
 - Check out the samples folder for some example macros.